Cookies on this website

 The award is open to medical undergraduates at any UK medical school.

-The winner will receive their registration fees for the Society for Academic Primary Care (SAPC) annual scientific meeting, held this year, in Bristol, on the 3-5 July 2024.
+The winner will receive their registration fees for the Society for Academic Primary Care (SAPC) annual scientific meeting, held this year, in Cardiff on 8th -10th July 2025.

 To enter the competition you need to submit: